|

 Chrysler

-Chrysler used it as the first in its Airflow model in 1934.
+Chrysler used it as the first in its 1934 Chrysler airflow Model in 1934.
 The Airflow was in fact the first streamlined car of the

 world, but the American public didn't like it.
-The Airflow was in fact the breakthrough of the American car entering the era
+The Airflow was in fact the breakthrough of the American 1930s cars entering the era

 entering this new era, although slowly.
 Lots of these car producing manufacturers had their own architects and designers at